ela-compil/BACnet.Examples/README.md

 ### BacnetToDatabase

 A sample application that will transfer all present values from a given device, to a SQL database.
 (SQL CE Local DB.)

+### ObjectBrowseSample

+In theory each bacnet device should have object of type OBJECT_DEVICE with property PROP_OBJECT_LIST.
+This property should contain a list of all bacnet objects (ids) of that device.
+In this sample we detect bacnet device in local network and try to list its object ids by reading this property.